-If you are just thinking about sex, in a playful way, you may feel something stirring.
+If you are playfully thinking about sex, you may feel something stirring.
 In this case, thinking about sex can cause a change.
-This is completely different to “I must have an erection, come on what’s wrong.”
+This is entirely different to “I must have an erection; come on what’s wrong.”
 Not sexy.

 Foreplay is not just for women.

-It is important to take the pressure off yourself, to help you relax.
+It is essential to take the pressure off yourself to help you relax.
 Relaxation counteracts the stress response.

 An erection is an automatic reaction.
 So.
 The goal is not to have an erection.

 Do not expect everything to be fine the first time you attempt this.
 It’s practice.
-See it differently – not as you practising something because there is something wrong with you.
+See it differently – not as you practise something because something is wrong with you.
 See it as a fun practice.
 Something that you look forward to.

 Erectile problems (including yours), if coming from stress, is a temporary hitch.
 Once you start to see it like this, you take the pressure of yourself and allow nature to take its place.